 Andrew, we suppose, was also present with the others in the upper room for the last supper, but after that, aside from one brief mention of his name in the list of the Twelve in the Acts of the Apostles, we lose documented track of him—unless you count the wild and wonderful miracle stories (well, there’s a few in there that are not so wonderful and actually a little vicious) contained in the mid-2nd c.
 Acts of Andrew, in which, for example, he rescues Matthias from hungry cannibals in the ‘land of the anthropophagi.’

-Thankfully, however, when it comes to saints, their afterlives are often far more exciting than their lives.
-And so here is the rest of the story, according to tradition.
+When it comes to saints, their afterlives are often far more exciting than their lives.
+And so here is the rest of the story, according to one tradition.

 After Pentecost, a peripatetic Andrew preached the gospel all over the Mediterranean region—in Cappadocia, Galatia, Bithynia, the Scythian deserts, Byzantium, Thrace, Macedonia, and Achaia.
 No one knows when, where, or how he died, which has not prevented many stories about his death from circulating.
 Most concur that he was crucified during the reign of Nero (on November 30, in the year 60 CE, they say), probably at Patrae in Achaia.

 We also hear that he was strung up on the cross with ropes, not fixed to it with nails.
-The earliest traditions say he died on a Latin cross, just like Jesus, but by the time his legend got really rolling along in the Middle Ages, it had become a crux decussata, or saltire, now known as St Andrew’s cross.
+The earliest traditions say he died on a Latin cross, just like Jesus, but by the time his legend picked up steam in the Middle Ages, it had become a crux decussata, a saltire, now known as St Andrew’s cross.
 Apparently Andrew, like his more prominent brother, felt unworthy of a crucifixion like the Lord’s.
 His solution was to die on that X-cross; Peter’s was to be nailed to a Latin cross, but upside down.

-Not only did the well-traveled Andrew evangelize in the Mediterranean region; he is claimed as the founder of the faith by Georgia, Ukraine, and Romania (in those places he is sometimes remembered as a fisherman who plied his trade on the Black Sea—go figure); and, of course, he is also claimed by Scotland.
+Not only are we told that the well-traveled Andrew evangelized in the Mediterranean region; he is also claimed as the bringer of the faith by Georgia, Ukraine, and Romania (in those places he is sometimes remembered as a fisherman who plied his trade on the Black Sea—go figure); and, of course, he is claimed by Scotland.